nukomeet/nukomeet.com/content/projects/customer360.md

 link:
 ---

 PolySpot, the client behind this project, edits a high performance enterprise search engine.
-Customer360 aims to prove that from the data PolySpot search engine can index, it is possible to exploit those data.
+CustomerMatrix aims to prove that from the data PolySpot search engine can index, it is possible to exploit those data and bring insights.